Inserting Images Into VAF Forums Threads by Doug Reeves

 - How one guy is using Google Photos (some tips)

 - 'bkervaski' set up a image hosting site (RV builder).
-Requires answering emails periodically to keep images online.
-That's their 'fee' I guess.
+Requires answering emails periodically to keep images online - that's their fee.

 - Some are using TinyPic.com with success.
 'Free'....whatever that means.